eneliviu/LovePlanningCLI/README.md

 ## Possible improvements

-### Improved task classification
+### Improved task editing
-Task categories could be introduced such that the users can categorize their tasks by importance (e.g., urgent, chore) and/or type categories (e.g., work, personal, etc).
+- Task categories could be introduced such that the users can categorize their tasks by importance (e.g., urgent, chore) and/or type categories (e.g., work, personal, etc).
+- Functionality for re-catogorizing and editing existing tasks.

 ### Filtering and Sorting Tasks
 - Filter and sort options to organize and view the tasks according to specific criteria.